rsherer/fastbal/README.md

 # fastbal -> Fantasy Soccer Team By Algorithm
-Project to use machine learning to choose an MLS Fantasy soccer team.
+Using machine learning and linear programming to choose an MLS Fantasy soccer team.

 This project includes the following sections: